tuvalutorture/SIMAS/README.md

 *Created by: Turrnut*<br>
 **Brought to C by tuvalutorture.**<br>

-License: https://creativecommons.org/licenses/by-nc/4.0/ (Creative Commons Attribution Non-Commercial)
+License: [Creative Commons Attribution Non-Commercial](https://creativecommons.org/licenses/by-nc/4.0/) (applies to all CODE in this repository)
-This README is adapted from a significant chunk of the [original SIMAS repo, which is licensed under GPLv3](https://github.com/turrnut/simas).
+This README is adapted from a significant chunk of the [original SIMAS repo, which is licensed under GPLv3, henceforth this readme is also under the GPL v3 license](https://github.com/turrnut/simas).

 **SIMAS**, which is an acronym for **SIM**ple **AS**sembly, is a dynamically typed, compiled, high level, procedural programming language with a syntax that is inspired by the Assembly programming language.<br>